jparrill/mps-youtube/README.md

 docker-compose run --rm mps-youtube
 ```

-You can use the following alias which you can place to your `~/.bash_aliases` file
+You can use the following alias and place it to your `~/.bash_aliases` file

 ```
 alias mps-youtube='(cd ~/docker/mps-youtube; docker-compose run --rm mps-youtube)'